-- Coffee at Andytown Coffee Roasters (known for their Snowy Plover drink.
-No matter what drink you get, make sure you try their homemade whipped cream!)
+- Have coffee at Andytown Coffee Roasters, which is known for their Snowy Plover drink.
+No matter what drink you get, make sure you try their homemade whipped cream!

 - Grab sandwiches at Lou’s Cafe for lunch and head to Crissy Field for a picnic with great views of the Golden Gate Bridge.

 - From Crissy Field, walk across part (or all) of the Golden Gate Bridge.
 If you’re feeling extra adventurous, go to the Marin Headlands, which has the best view of the Golden Gate Bridge in our opinion (the second photo of the bridge above)!